canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

 How to Tune IRQ Affinity
 =========================

-IRQ (Interrupt Request) affinity refers to the assignment of interrupt service routines (ISRs) to specific processor cores in a computer system.
-In a real-time system, having IRQ affinity properly set up becomes crucial for improved performance and responsiveness.
+IRQ (Interrupt Request) affinity refers to assigning interrupt service routines (ISRs) to specific processor cores in a computer system.
+Having IRQ affinity rightly set up becomes crucial for improved performance and responsiveness in a real-time system.
 By tuning IRQ affinity, you dedicate specific interrupts to particular CPU cores, preventing interruptions from being handled by multiple cores simultaneously.
-This enhances efficiency, reduces latency, and ensures more predictable and consistent processing times for time-sensitive tasks in real-time systems.
-Proper IRQ affinity configuration helps in decreasing contention, managing resource usage, and ultimately improving the overall responsiveness and reliability of the system, especially in scenarios where time precision is critical.
+The tuning enhances efficiency, reduces latency, and ensures more predictable and consistent processing times for time-sensitive tasks in real-time systems.
+Proper IRQ affinity configuration helps to decrease contention, manage resource usage, and ultimately improve the overall responsiveness and reliability of the system, especially in scenarios where time precision is critical.

 The most common `kernel parameters`_ to handle IRQ interrupts are `kthread_cpus`_ which defines the CPUs that kernel threads are allowed to run on and `isolcpus`_